CASIE's Learning Lab quarterly workshop series is designed to address both the practical needs and the classroom dreams of educators.

 Teachers wrestle with many different aspects of pedagogy and practice on a daily basis.
 At CASIE, we believe that thinking and learning collaboratively is one of the best ways to build a strong individual practice in the classroom.
 We developed our Learning Lab series as an opportunity for K-12 educators to meaningfully and deeply engage with new ideas while refining their own teaching.
 Each Learning Lab will feature focused content, active learning, collaborative work, expert support, and guided reflection over the span of two days of interactive learning with small groups and content experts.

-Join us in Atlanta for a unique opportunity to experience an intimate interactive setting with some of the practitioners and researchers at the forefront of education today.
+Join us ONLINE for a unique opportunity to experience an intimate interactive setting with some of the practitioners and researchers at the forefront of education today.

 -Anne Prouty, French American International School, Portland, Oregon